 The CDC uses trends from past years to determine a regional baseline rate of doctors' office visits for ILI.
-For NYS, the regional baseline is currently 2.3%.
+For NYS, the regional baseline is currently 3%.
 Numbers above this regional baseline suggest high levels of illness consistent with influenza in the state.

 Note that surrounding holiday weeks, it is not uncommon to notice a fluctuation in the ILI rate.
-This is a result of the different pattern of patient visits for non-urgent needs.